Who We Are

 - Community collaboration: When community partners work together toward a shared vision, they remove barriers, build a resilient workforce, and improve the quality of life for their regions.

-Launched in 2012, FCAN is built on the foundation of ENLACE Florida, a statewide network of higher education institutions devoted to improving college access and success for Latino students.
+Launched in 2012, FCAN is built on the foundation of ENLACE Florida, a statewide network of higher education institutions devoted to improving college access and success for minorities and other students underrepresented in higher education.
 Today, FCAN supports 17 community coalitions throughout the state called local college access networks that collectively represent over 700 organizations and institutions and 82% of the state’s population.

 Florida College Access Network is an independent, statewide organization hosted by the University of South Florida.
 FCAN is funded by grants, sponsorships, and donations from our supporters.
 Visit our DONATE page to learn how you can support our work.
 Learn more about what we do, the FCAN team and our advisory council.